 - Safety; and

 Chemicals have to be stored safely and securely otherwise they can be hazardous to the health of workers by causing disease or even injury.
 Examples of hazardous chemicals include pesticides, organic peroxides, oxidizing liquids and solids.

 Ergonomic is a situation where the worker is matched to the job and the product to the users.
 Usually, it deals with such issues as lifting, pushing, pulling, slips, trips and falls and more.

 The health classification looks at biological hazards and diseases, disorders, injuries and pandemics.
 Such hazards can include but are not limited to bacteria, viruses, insects, plants, birds, animals, humans, colds, venereal diseases, Lyme disease, and global pandemics.

-The physical category considers issues that can threaten a person’s physical safety, such as temperature, indoor air quality, mould, noise and radiation.
+The physical category considers issues that can threaten a person’s physical safety, such as temperature, indoor air quality, mold, noise and radiation.

-The psychosocial category deals with workplace environment and that how that affects the worker.
-This category looks at issues like stress and violence/sexual violence and bullying in the workplace.
+The psychosocial category deals with the workplace environment and that how that affects the worker.
+This category looks at issues like stress, violence/sexual violence and bullying in the workplace.